ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v1.x on Debian Linux with Composer.md

 #### Configure Attribute Release Policies

+> :warning: **These rules have been tested on a Test Federation**: Be careful to use without having understood them before!

 > The following rules are set with the `idem-attribute-filter.php` file used by the `saml20-idp-hosted.php` file.
 >
 > IDEM + Entity Category + Custom SPs Attribute Release Policies: